Managing 409 Conflict HTTP Error Code

 When it comes to navigating the vast landscape of web development, encountering HTTP status codes is a common occurrence.
 One such status code is 409, which is known as the "Conflict" error.
 This code is used by servers to indicate that the request could not be completed due to a conflict with the current state of the target resource.

 Catch HTTP Network errors proactively with Zipy.
-Sign up for free!

-In some cases, the requested operation may violate data integrity constraints enforced by the server.
-This could include attempting to update a resource with outdated or incorrect data.
+2. Data Integrity Issues: Sometimes, an operation may breach data integrity rules set by the server, such as trying to update a resource with outdated or incorrect information.

-How to handle 409 in JavaScript?
+How to Manage 409 Errors in JavaScript

 Example Code Snippet: